danbrakeley/p4harmonize/README.md

 ## TODO:

-- fix issues with case-insensitive destination servers
 - clean up output to be more readable
-- make longtest less gross to work with/debug
 - run longtest via github actions?
 - test on a Mac (maybe with github actions?)